gazzamc/The-Expanse-RESTful-API/README.md

 the bottom right of the results box (middle in smaller devices).

 ##### EndPoints
-- Searching an invalid endpoint returns a `404` message in the results `"Invalid EndPoint"`.
+- Searching an invalid endpoint returns a `404` and a message in the results `"Invalid EndPoint"`.
 - When searching a valid endpoint an *Add Resource* button will appear under the results.
     - Clicking this button will replace the JSON result with a form (With the same JSON layout, a drop down of `systems` appears when adding `location`).
         - A *Save* and *Cancel* button will appear below the results section.
             - Clicking the save button will bring up a modal to confirm the new resource.
-                - If you fail to enter anything but `desc` an appropiate error message will appear below the results section.
+                - If you fail to enter anything but `desc` an appropriate error message will appear below the results section.
-                - If you fail to enter anything but `alive`, `deceased` or `unknown` in the `status` fields (`people`), an appropiate error message will appear below the results section.
+                - If you fail to enter anything but `alive`, `deceased` or `unknown` in the `status` fields (`people`), an appropriate error message will appear below the results section.
-                - If you fail to enter anything but `male`, `female` or `unknown` in the `gender` fields (`people`), an appropiate error message will appear below the results section.
+                - If you fail to enter anything but `male`, `female` or `unknown` in the `gender` fields (`people`), an appropriate error message will appear below the results section.
-                - If you fail to enter an `integer` in the `planets` field (`systems`), an appropiate error message will appear below the results section.
+                - If you fail to enter an `integer` in the `planets` field (`systems`), an appropriate error message will appear below the results section.
-                - If you fail to enter a `string` containing a digit (first character is ignored incase of `<` `>` signs) in the `population` field (`locations`), an appropiate error message will appear below the results section.
+                - If you fail to enter a `string` containing a digit (first character is ignored incase of `<` `>` signs) in the `population` field (`locations`), an appropriate error message will appear below the results section.
                 - If you successfully enter all necessary fields a success message `"Record created in database"` will appear in the results box.
     - Clicking the *Cancel* button will refresh the results and bring you back to the original endpoint results.
 - When searching a specific resource using the `id` eg. `people/1`, Edit and Delete buttons will appear below the result.